Little Sister Grimm: the concept

-How to wake up Snow White without a prince?
+How to Wake up Snow White Without a Prince?

 When the brothers Grimm first collected the Snow White story, there was no stepmother, no huntsman, and no prince… at least not until long after the princess had returned home, safe and sound.
 As a boy, I had always found it “lame” that the heroin had to be saved by the kiss of a prince; later, the idea of someone kissing a girl in a coma seemed altogether wrong.
 I knew that Disney had borrowed that idea from another fairy tale, Briar Rose a.k.a Sleeping Beauty, where it occurs under very different circumstances, but the fact that the Grimms’ first Snow White had been saved without kiss or prince both surprised and intrigued me.